 Dress one or two levels higher than the position you are interviewing for.

 Bring several copies of your resume, printed on resume paper, and references printed on the same.
 If appropriate, also bring your career portfolio with writing and project samples.

 Research the company on the Internet.
 Use LinkedIn and Twitter to find people who work there, and learn about career paths of current and former employees.
 (Read The Winning Difference: Pre-Interview Preparation for more details.)

 Have 7 to 10 STAR (Situation, Task, Action, Result) stories to use as answers to many interview questions.
 Write out these stories and practice reading them aloud, especially the day before the interview.
 For more information, Google "Preparing for STAR Answers for your job interview."

 Use the job description as your guide, finding your strengths among their needs.
 The answer about a weakness is best dealt with by using one that you have improved on and turned into a strength, or one that is not essential to the job.
 Avoid cliches, such as “I am a workaholic.”
-(Read How to Answer the Common Job Interview Questions, which includes the greatest weakness and greatest strength questions, for help.)
+(Read Smart Answers to Interview Questions, which includes the greatest weakness and greatest strength questions, and many more.)